 Upon patient enrollment, parents are asked to sign a Release of Information (ROI) so that school contact may be made.
 The teachers work closely with home schools to ensure students continue with the curriculum their home school would like the student to focus on.
 Students in grades 9–12 can choose to continue to pursue their studies from their home high school under the guidance of the 916 teachers.
 Alternatively, they can use the 916’s curriculum, which is aligned to Minnesota state standards.
 In addition, there is a strong partnership with the Aris Clinic staff to maintain balance of academics and each student’s treatment goals.

 Prior to discharging from the program, the educational team coordinates an assessment review.
 Family and staff from the patient’s home school are invited to review treatment progress, recommendations for continued care, and any changes made to the individual education plan (IEP).
 Aris Clinic and teaching staff may consult with the patient’s home school if an alternative educational placement is recommended after IOP treatment.

-We are excited to continue offering in-person intensive outpatient treatment services for kids ages 5–18 this school year.
+We are grateful to be able to continue offering in-person Day Treatment IOP services for kids ages 5–18 this school year.
 We have thoughtfully designed a safe, nature-based therapeutic program that prevents the spread of COVID-19, while still providing a supportive environment for mental health healing.
-Programming will be outdoors in our natural setting when possible in the fall.
-With cooler and bad weather, we will move indoors and follow physical distancing.

 We will closely follow safety and hygiene protocols outlined by the Minnesota Department of Health (MDH) and adjust our approach per their guidance.
 Safety measures include: